DavidLari/Haring/README.md

 ### Installation via CocoaPods

 Haring is available through [CocoaPods](http://cocoapods.org).
 CocoaPods is a dependency manager that automates and simplifies the process of using 3rd-party libraries like Haring in your projects.
-You can install CocoaPods with the following command:
+To integrate Haring into your Xcode project using CocoaPods, simply add the following line to your pod:

 ```ruby
 pod 'Haring'